aporeto-inc/gaia/doc/documentation.md

 Fallback indicates that this is fallback policy.
 It will only be applied if no other policies have been resolved.
 If the policy is also propagated it will become a fallback for children namespaces.

+##### `inheritedClaimKeys` `[]string`

+A list of claim keys that should be inherited from the claims of the caller to the assigned token.
+In this case, some of the caller claims will be propagated to resolved token.

 ##### `metadata` `[]string` [`creation_only`]